Quantum Scrambling and State Dependence of the Butterfly Velocity: Numerical details

 A careful error analysis is necessary to extract reliable information from the nonlinear fit to the five parameters $(C, \l, x_0, v_B, p)$, appearing in (\ref{eq:OTOCform}).
 Here $C$ is the prefactor.
 Three major causes of systematic errors are identified: finite bond dimension $\chi$, a finite time range $[t_0, t_1]$ of data and inaccuracy of the functional form (\ref{eq:OTOCform}).
 The convergence with respect to bond dimensions is verified: for all data used the difference in $\ln \mathcal{C}$ between $\chi = 256$ and $\chi = 512$ is less than $0.05$ and our main results do not depend on such a small difference.
 Also the fitting as presented in Fig.\,\ref{fig:fit} is visually reasonably good, even for the chaotic Hamiltonian $h_Z = 0.3 J$ at low temperature $\beta J = 3$.

-The effect of a finite range of data and inaccurary of the functional form is quantitatively manifested as dependence on the hyperparamters $\delta$ and $t_0$.
+The effect of a finite range of data and inaccuracy of the functional form is quantitatively manifested as dependence on the hyperparameters $\delta$ and $t_0$.
 Since the butterfly velocity is defined in the late time limit, $t_0$ should not be too small; but because only data up to time $t_1$ are available, $t_0$ cannot be arbitrarily large either.
 Moreover, larger $t_0$ means less data and more significant numerical instability.
 In Fig.\,\ref{fig:hyper}, dependence on $\delta$ and $t_0$ of the fitted butterfly velocity for $\beta J = 3$ and $h_Z = 0.4 J$ is shown.
 We will work with the values $\delta = 1.0$, $J t_0 = 1.5$ and $J t_1 = 4.4$.

-With this choice of hyperparameters, we produce the figure in the main text.
+With this choice of hyperparameters, we produce the figures in the main text.
 Errors are estimated via slightly tuning hyperparameters.
 Details are summarized in Fig.\,\ref{fig:detail}, with fitted values of $p$ and $\lambda$ given as well.
 From the plot errors are estimated to be within a scale of $0.05$, $0.05$ and $0.5$ for $v_B(\beta) / v_B(0)$, $p$ and $\l / J$ respectively.

 The correlation length $\xi$ is extracted with MPO numerics as well, as the inverse spatial decay rate of connected two-point correlations $\tr (\rho Z_{15} Z_{15 + x}) - \tr (\rho Z_{15}) \tr (\rho Z_{15 + x})$ in an $N = 50$ chain with operator insertions at sites 15 and $15 + x$, where $x = 0, 1, \ldots, 20$.
 The exponential fit is remarkably good with correlation lengths at different temperatures and longitudinal fields shown in Fig.\,\ref{fig:corr}.
 Given the correlation length $\xi$ along with $p$ and $\l$ from Fig.\,\ref{fig:detail}, the bound is evaluated (with error estimates) in Fig.\,\ref{fig:dvb_detail}.
-In evaluating the inequality (\ref{ineq:lv}) we have used the Lieb-Robinson bounds \cite{nachtergaele2009locality} $v_S \leq v_\LR \leq 2 J a$ and $\xi_\LR \leq a$, where $a$ is the lattice spacing.
+In evaluating the inequality (\ref{ineq:lv}) we have used $v_S \leq v$ for $v = 3 J a$ and $\xi_\LR = a$ (cf. section \ref{app:velocity}), where a Lieb-Robinson inequality with $(v, \xi_\LR) = (3 J a, a)$ is verified in numerics and $a$ is the lattice spacing.